 If you have an external monitor connected, the Output window is shown on the top half of both the Cues and Faders desktops:

-- Green - Value faded down in a cue
+- Green - Cue value - values that have faded down from a cue

 - Red Background - Parked